Global Sustainability Certificate

-The certificate program in Global Sustainability ensures understanding of the principles of sustainability and the interdependence of the environment, the economy, and social systems to become effective stewards of natural resources and the environment.
-The program seeks to advance students' ability to understand and address real-world environmental problems; apply systems approach to manage social ecological systems; and develop critical thinking skills for affecting decisions involving environmental policy, resource management, biodiversity conservation and human health.
+The certificate program in Global Sustainability insures understanding of the principles of sustainability and the interdependence of the environment, the economy, and social systems to become effective stewards of natural resources and the environment.
+The program seeks to advance students' ability to understand and address real-world environmental problems; apply systems approach to manage social-ecological systems; and develop critical thinking skills for affection decisions involving environmental policy, resource management, biodiversity conservation, and human health.
+The program takes a pragmatic systems perspective and holistic approach to address issues of sustainability that consider water, energy, and food sustainability and security.